EliAndrewC/l7r/setting/l7r.md

 | Minor Clans | 50 | 30 Mantis, 10 Dragonfly, 3 Fox, 2 Sparrow, 2 Wasp, 2 Tortoise, 1 Hare |

 Some things to note about these numbers:
-- the Hantei family is relatively small despite containing the Emperor himself, and members of the Hantei family usually marry into other families.
+- the Hantei Family is relatively small despite containing the Emperor himself, and members of the Hantei Family usually marry into other families.
-- there are a number of minor clans not listed because they are so small, e.g. the Hare clan has fewer than a thousand samurai
+- there are a number of minor clans not listed because they are so small, e.g. the Hare Clan has fewer than a thousand samurai

 The larger Families are further divided into Houses, each ruled by a local daimyo.
 The number of distinct domains (i.e. daimyo-headed holdings, corresponding roughly to Houses) per Family follows from a simple rule: